Eik-S/react-web-extension-template/README.md

 This template is for people who want to build a web-extension for either firefox, chrome or both.

+It uses [React](https://reactjs.org) for rendering its popup and can be easily adopted for rendering other UI content like a sidebar or an options page.

 If follows the guides on [Browser Extensions Documentation on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions?retiredLocale=de)

 ## Usage